 Is that it?

 Well, of course not!
-There’s tons more to do and see in Alaska, I’m sure.
+There are tons more to do and see in Alaska, I’m sure.
 Researching for the trip, I found other places that I know we’d enjoy visiting.
 Tremendously!
 I think these 13 places are a great start though.
 That’s why it’s an “Alaska Bucket List” – it includes the places which I think are an absolute “must-see” in the state.
 There are many others which fall into the “you really should see if you can” category as well (that’s not a bad category at all!).

 Creating an itinerary for the Alaska Bucket List